agb94/FDG-artifact/Defects4J-generated-tests/README.md

 ## Getting Started

-- 🚨 **Please make sure that the docker daemon is running.** If not, you will encounter the error: `Cannot connect to the Docker daemon at unix:///var/run/docker.sock`
+- 🚨 **Please make sure that the docker daemon is running on your machine.** If not, you will encounter the error: `Cannot connect to the Docker daemon at unix:///var/run/docker.sock`
 - 🚨 Our docker image `agb94/fdg` only supports the  `linux/amd64` architecture.
 If the architecture of your processor is `arm64`, e.g. Apple sillicion, please try with another machine.

 ### **Step 0**.
 Are you busy now?